Bionus/imgbrd-grabber/docs/docs/sites/source-example.md

 In there, let's create a `sites.txt` file, containing a single line, "danbooru.donmai.us".

 In addition, we download Danbooru's favicon.
-Most of the times, it can be found in "/favicon.ico" on the server.
+Most of the time, it can be found in "/favicon.ico" on the server.
 In other cases, you can find out the correct link by looking for "shortcut icon" in any page's source code.

 This favicon being a .ico file, we need to convert it to PNG.
 If you have an image editor that can do that, go ahead.
 Otherwise, there's lots of tools online providing this service, that can be found by searching "ico to png online" on a search engine.
 Rename the final file to "icon.png" and you're done.